effector/effector/src/content/docs/en/api/effector-vue/useStoreMap.md

 title: useStoreMap
 ---

-Function, which subscribes to [store](/en/api/effector/Store) and transforms its value with given function.
-Signal will update only when selector function result will change
+Function, which subscribes to [store](/en/api/effector/Store) and transforms its value with a given function.
+Signal will update only when the selector function result will change

 ## useStoreMap(store, fn) {#useStoreMap-fn}